 The hours are very flexible.
 You can have one student, one hour a week, or make it a full time job.
 It is up to you and what you can give.

 You teach what you like.
 I have taught music, French and Spanish, on top of overseeing homework.
 Homework was a bit boring but I loved the other topics.
 I would bring something fun for the lesson, like a French song to learn, or a list of Spanish slang, and we would do that at the end of the lesson.
 It was not all grammar and conjugation.

 You set your rates.
 When I was living in an affluent part of the UK, I was charging between $40 and $90 per hour, gas money on top.
 I provided all the lessons that I printed beforehand, so there was a bit of work outside the lesson but it was a great hourly rate.
 I started at $30 which was really cheap compared to similar ads and increased my rates as I got more gigs.
 It helped that I had years experience, although no one asked for references.

 You can tutor online.
 There are a few sites that offer online tutoring, either live lessons via Skype, or they hire you to grade papers.
 If you are giving live lessons via skype, you may want to have a screen sharing feature available for better cooperation between tutor and student.
 They don’t pay as much as if you find your customers directly, but can bring you more business and you don’t have to move from home.
-You can also make money online by freelance writing.
+Register as a mentor (tutor) on LearnOK.com and make good money online!